 Senior Secondary Liberal Studies is a response to the community and provides a multi-disciplinary and cross-curricular learning opportunity for all senior secondary students.
 The curriculum designs helps fostering intellectual ability in general, and develop multiple perspectives that will be of benefit to students in further studies at the tertiary level.
 Through the enquiry and in-depth discussion, students should be cultivated their civic literacy, social awareness and ability to make informed decisions.

-To prepare students for their IES, there will be a LS day designed for F4 students after the post-final examination period.
+To prepare students for their IES, a LS day designed for F4 students after the post-final examination period.
 A wide variety of activities, such as visiting to the museums, community visits, heritage tours, etc. will be arranged to cater for students with different interests for their research.

 Senior Form students benefit from the sharing sessions led by alumni.
 Graduates of Lam Woo come back to share their experience and preparation for their DSE.
-Tutorial classes are arranged for catering the learner's diversity at school.
+Tutorial classes are also arranged for catering the learner's diversity at senior forms.

-To prepare students for their IES, there will be an IES day designed for F4 students after the post-final examination period.
-A wide variety of activities, such as visiting to the museums, community visits, heritage tours, etc. will be arranged to cater for students with different interests for their research.
+To prepare students for their IES, there was an IES day designed for F4 students after the post-final examination period.
+A wide variety of activities, such as visiting to the museums, community visits, heritage tours, alumni sharing etc. were arranged to cater for students with different interests for their research.
 For more photos, please click here.

 Low-Carbon Living Online Q and A Competition 2021